caoimhemoriarty/sandyspalace/_posts/2025-11-19-The-Realities-of-Being-Nice.md

 Analysing how I handle interacting with people has been very challenging.
 Being forced to tackle the realisation that you bend over for other people in conflicts leaves a hard taste once you realise how often it's happened.
 The upside is that I'm attempting to skew my fawning over people into a positive thing.
 I'm in a much healthier and safer position in life, and better able to provide for people around me whom I love very much.
 Once my own needs are still met, it feels a lot better.<br><br>

 The bitter thoughts do not leave me.
 But there are things to fight for now.
-It's more than enough.
+It's more than enough..

 <div class="footnotes" role="doc-endnotes">
     <ol>